 The Writing & Academic Resource Center at Northwestern State University is a place where students can increase their knowledge and abilities in three areas of college-level academic skills: writing, content knowledge, and research.
 Trained undergraduate and graduate tutors provide free assistance and feedback on student academic projects.
 The Center also offers a comfortable atmosphere for studying.
 Below are brief descriptions of the three areas of tutoring offered.

 A. On-campus: The goal of tutoring in writing is to help students become confident, aware, and reflective writers of papers for academic audiences.
 Through conversing, questioning, modeling, and explaining concepts, tutors and students collaborate in all aspects of language, communication, and literacy development, and students become active participants in their learning.
 Print and online resources in academic writing skills are also available in our Writing and Research libraries.
-A student may make an advance appointment (see "Book Now!" link, above) or come in as a "walk-in."
+A student may make an advance appointment (see QR code and "Book Now!" link, above) or come in as a "walk-in."
 NOTE: Students with advance appointments are given priority over walk-ins.

 Note 1: We will not proofread, edit, or in any way interfere directly with a student's own writing work.
 The Writing Center tutors provide students with information and advice on areas that are in need of improvment in a piece of writing.
 It is ths student's responsibility to use the feedback provided by the tutor to make revisions and corrections.